 Fort No. One, aka Fort McKee (4), a redoubt located on "Cemetery Hill" (Uniondale Cemetery) in Manchester, on Colfax Street near Island Ave..
 No remains.

-Fort No. Two, aka Fort Brunot (aka Fort McKeever), a square redoubt located in North Side (formerly Allegheny City) along present-day Marshall Ave. on the grounds of Pressley Ridge School.
+Fort No. Two, aka Fort Brunot or Fort McKeever, a square redoubt located in North Side (formerly Allegheny City) along present-day Marshall Ave. on the grounds of Pressley Ridge School.
 Possible trace remains.

 Fort No. Three, a redoubt located on "Robinson's Hill" in North Side near present-day Marshall Ave. and Perrysville Ave..
 No remains.

-Fort No. Four, aka Fort Fulton, a 75-yard diameter circular redoubt located in North Side, due east of Fort Three, west of the present-day Northview Heights housing project.
-Portion of walls still extant at the base of a radio mast tower.
+Fort No. Four, aka Fort Fulton or Fort Childs, a 75-yard diameter circular redoubt located in Spring Hill, due east of Fort Three, south of Williams Road, south of the present-day Northview Heights housing project.
+Portion of walls still extant in the heavily wooded area near the base of a radio mast tower.

-Fort No. Five, a redoubt located on "Lowrie's Hill" in Millvale, on Logan Street near St. Nicholas Cemetery.
+Fort No. Five, aka Fort Kirkwood, a redoubt located on "Lowrie's Hill" in Millvale, on Logan Street near St. Nicholas Cemetery.
 No remains.